San Diego Padres: Radio and television

+Don Orsillo is the play-by-play announcer, with Mark Grant as color analyst and Bob Scanlan as field reporter.
+Bally Sports San Diego (formerly Fox Sports San Diego) had assumed the rights to the team in 2012 under a 20-year deal, replacing Cox Cable's 4SD.
+Amid the chapter 11 bankruptcy of the network's parent company Diamond Sports Group, Bally missed a rights payment to the Padres in May 2023, causing the rights to the Padres to revert to the team; MLB subsequently took over production of the Padres' regional broadcasts, retaining the commentators and contracted employees.

 As of the 2021 season, Padres radio broadcasts in English are carried by KWFN 97.3 The Fan, after having previously been carried by sister station 94.9 KBZT upon the acquisition of the radio rights by Entercom in 2017.
 Jesse Agler is the primary play-by-play announcer, with Tony Gwynn Jr. serving as color analyst.
-The games are also broadcast in Spanish on XEMO-AM, La Poderosa 860 AM, with Eduardo Ortega, Carlos Hernández and Pedro Gutiérrez announcing.
+The games are also broadcast in Spanish on XEXX-AM, Radio Ranchito 1420 AM, with Eduardo Ortega, Carlos Hernández and Pedro Gutiérrez announcing.
 Padre games were also aired from 2006 to 2010 on XHPRS-FM 105.7.

+Selected games are broadcast on KFMB, San Diego's CBS affiliate, and its CW-affiliated subchannel.
 Spanish language telecasts of Sunday games are seen XHAS-TDT channel 33.
 Until September 2007, Friday and Saturday games were seen in Spanish on KBOP-CA channel 43, until that station changed to an all-infomercial format.
-This makes XHAS-TDT the only over-the-air-television station carrying Padres baseball.
 English-language Padres over-the-air broadcasts aired through the years on XETV-TV 6, KCST-TV 39, KUSI-TV 51, KFMB-TV 8 and KSWB-TV 69.